gou4shi1/.vim/README.md

 - [sheerun/vim-polyglot](https://github.com/sheerun/vim-polyglot)
   A bundle of hundreds of vim plugins:
   Provides syntax and indentation support (no other features) for [almost all commonly used languages](https://github.com/sheerun/vim-polyglot#language-packs).
   Automatically detects indentation (optimized version of [vim-sleuth](https://github.com/tpope/vim-sleuth)).
-  Includes some defaults from [vim-sensible](https://github.com/tpope/vim-sensible).

 ## Navigation